How to Enable Cloudflare CDN

 - Assets & Web Pages—Extended - This is recommended for portfolios, brochure sites, and sites that update monthly or less often.
 It caches static assets for one week and web pages for five minutes.

-Click the CLEAR ALL button under Clear Cache to clear the cache of all assets and web pages so your site visitor will see the most up-to-date version of your website.
+Click the CLEAR ALL button under Clear Cache to clear the cache of all assets and web pages so your site visitors will see the most up-to-date version of your website.

 Clear Cache for a Specific URL